Euphoria5L/TwitterPlot/README.md

 # TwitterPlot
 A small flask app to produce charts from twitter data.
 If you have a JSON file from Twitter (these can be gathered with the streaming API; I like the Tweepy library for Python), you can search through it and produce plots reasonably quickly.

+Images are stored in static/images/userid, where userid is set via Javascript on ready.
+The userid is just the timestamp on first load, and it lives in localstorage.
+The software stores the last 10 images; this can be changed reasonably easily in twitterplot.py.

 ## Running Locally
 To run locally, simply run